Reader: LGBTQ movement gets too much attention – Bronx Times

 To the Editor,

-This letter was written in response to the “NYPD and GOAL highlight progress for LGBTQIA cops” release that ran online and in the July 2 edition of the Bronx Times newspaper.
+This letter was written in response to the “NYPD and GOAL highlight progress for LGBTQIA cops” release that ran online and in the July 2 edition of this newspaper.

 What am I missing?
 Can someone explain why all the fuss and attention is given to the LGBTQ movement?
 You have to admit, for less than 4.5% of the population, composed of male, female and transgender, to be given all of this fanfare and special treatment is unfathomable.
 It seems the entirety of the country: education, the political class, military, big business, Silicon Valley, the entertainment industry and professional sports are all fawning over and, in effect, showing an unnatural obsequious deference to this radical element.